CSS Selectors

 Types of Selectors

-- .myClass { } — Class selector: styles elements with class='myClass'
+- .myClass { } — Class selector: styles elements with class='myClass'.
+Can be reused on multiple elements

-- #myId { } — ID selector: styles the element with id='myId'
+- #myId { } — ID selector: styles the single element with id='myId'.
+Must be unique per page

-- * { } — Universal selector: styles everything
+- * { } — Universal selector: styles every element.
+Use sparingly (e.g., box-sizing reset)

 Selectors Example